 A steady, pastoral bishop from Cumbria who championed rural communities and brought a thoughtful, reconciling voice to the House of Lords on issues of health and ethics.

-James Newcome's ministry was shaped by the rugged landscapes and close-knit communities of England's far north.
-Ordained after a first career in teaching, his path led him from parish vicar to the suffragan Bishop of Penrith, and finally to the diocesan Bishop of Carlisle in 2009.
-For over a decade, he shepherded a sprawling, largely rural diocese, known for his approachable manner and deep commitment to local church life.
+James Newcome became the Bishop of Carlisle in 2009, leading a sprawling rural diocese in England's far north.
+He was ordained after a first career in teaching, serving as a parish vicar and then as suffragan Bishop of Penrith.
+For over a decade, he shepherded close-knit communities with an approachable manner and commitment to local church life.
 In 2013, he took a seat in the House of Lords as a Lord Spiritual.
-There, he spoke not with partisan fury, but with the measured tone of a parish pastor, focusing on the practical welfare of his Cumbrian constituents and offering ethically grounded contributions to debates on healthcare, gambling, and the environment.
-His leadership was defined by a quiet, persistent advocacy for the often-overlooked corners of the nation.
+He spoke with the measured tone of a parish pastor, focusing on the practical welfare of his Cumbrian constituents.
+He contributed ethically grounded arguments to debates on healthcare, gambling, and the environment.
+His leadership was defined by quiet, persistent advocacy for overlooked corners of the nation.

 1946–1964